 CLERY CRIME DATA VISUALIZATION PROJECT

-The Clery Crime Data Visualization Project takes publicly available campus sexual assault data—collected under the Clery Act—and displays this crime data in a variety of ways.
-Using the University of Wisconsin–Madison campus as a pilot, this project explores the viability and utility of such data visualization tools.
-Through access to data-driven informational resources, the project coordinators seek to encourage and support campus efforts to initiate discussion and reduce stigma around sexual assault on college campuses.
+The Clery Crime Data Visualization Project takes publicly available campus sexual assault data—collected under the Clery Act—and explores the viability and utility of using data visualization to further discussion around sexual assault at the University of Wisconsin–Madison.

 Sexual violence has long been a tool of power and domination, one shaped by specific social relations and cultural contexts.
 Until quite recently, there has been limited available data on the incidence and prevalence of gender-based violence on U.S. college campuses, though by the most conservative of estimates, one in five college women will be sexually assaulted at some point during her college-going years.